-For an elderly person suffering from arthritis, not much hurts more that trying to open a can of food.
-The squeezing and twisting required can be excruciating to inflamed, painful joints.
-Holding down a narrow button while waiting for the opener to complete its circle can seem like forever.
-And removing the sharp can lid is also a recipe for injuries in the kitchen.
+For an elderly person suffering from arthritis, not much hurts more than trying to open a can of food.
+The squeezing and twisting action required of this task can be so excruciatingly painful to inflamed, stiff joints.
+Holding down a narrow button while waiting for the opener to complete its circle can seem like its taking forever when you’re in that amount of pain.
+Removing the sharp can lid is also a recipe for injuries in the kitchen.

 These look somewhat like a pair of scissors with a turning handle on the end.
 To use this type of can opener, the handles must be squeezed tightly together to break the seal on the can.
 While still squeezing with one hand, the other hand must turn the crank wheel.
 This moves the can opener around the edge of the can until it makes a full circle.
 Then, the lid can be removed.

 For people suffering from arthritis, manual can openers are nearly impossible to use.
 Every step in using this type of can opener is going to hurt.
 Gripping the handles tightly and squeezing them continuously will cause sharp pain in the hand and knuckles.
 Turning the crank will make the wrist ache.
 There isn’t a good way to avoid it with this type of can opener.
 It also creates a sharp edge around the lid, which can be hazardous.

 This is the type of can opener that most people are familiar with.
 They plug into a wall outlet and generally sit on the counter top.
 Some mount under the cabinet for space saving.
 To use one, a lever arm with a blade is pressed onto the can’s lid to break the seal.
 Then, the arm is held down and a motor advances the can around until it makes a full circle.
 Many shut off once the lid has come off.